 The router supports three popular ways to connect to Internet.
-Please select one compatible with your ISP, click Next to enter the necessary network parameters.
+Please select one compatible with your ISP, if you are given another way not listed here, refer to Network → WAN for detailed list.
+Click Next to enter the necessary network parameters.